-Table 9 Battery Icon Description
+Table 6 Battery Icon Description

 Battery Icon Description

-Battery charge level.
+Battery charge level is between 85% and 100%.

-" Battery charging.
+Battery charge level is between 19% and 84%.

-Battery charge level is below 20%.
+Battery charge level is between 0% and 18%.

-- Battery level The current battery charge level as a percentage.
-Displays -% when level is unknown. - Time until full The amount of time until the battery is fully charged. - Time since charging The amount of time since the device began charging. - Time until empty The amount of time until the battery is empty. - · Battery status - Not charging The device is not connected to AC power. - Charging over AC The device is connected to AC power and charging. - Charging over USB The device is connected to a host computer with a USB cable and charging. - · Discharging That the battery is discharging. - · Full That the battery is fully charged. - Unknown The battery status is unknown. - Battery health The health of the battery.
-If a critical error occurs, appears.
-Touch to view the error description. - Decommission The battery is past its useful life and should be replaced.
+- Level The current battery charge level as a percentage.
+Displays -% when level is unknown. - Wear The health of the battery in graphical form.
+When the wear level exceeds 80%, the bar color changes to red. - - Decommission The battery is past its useful life and should be replaced.
 See system administrator. - Good The battery is good. - Charge error An error occurred while charging.
 See system administrator. - Over Current An over-current condition occurred.
 See system administrator. - Dead The battery has no charge.
 Replace the battery. - Over Voltage An over-voltage condition occurred.
 See system administrator. - Below Temperature The battery temperature is below the operating temperature.
 See system administrator. - Failure Detected A failure has been detected in the battery.
-See system administrator.
+See system administrator. - Unknown See system administrator. - Charge Status - Not charging The device is not connected to AC power. - Charging-AC The device is connected to AC power and charging. - Charging-USB The device is connected to a host computer with a USB cable and charging. - Discharging The battery is discharging. - Full That the battery is fully charged. - Unknown The battery status is unknown. - Time until Full The amount of time until the battery is fully charged. - Time since charging The amount of time since the device began charging.

-- Unknown See system administrator. - Wear level The health of the battery in graphical form.
-When the wear level exceeds 80%, the bar color changes to red. - Advanced info Touch to view additional battery information. - Battery present status Indicates that the battery is present. - Battery level The battery charge level as a percentage of scale. - Battery scale The battery scale level used to determine battery level (100). - Battery voltage The current battery voltage in millivolts. - Battery temperature The current battery temperature in degrees Centigrade. - Battery technology The type of battery. - Battery current The average current into or out of the battery over the last second in mAh. - Battery manufacture date The date of manufacture. - Battery serial number The battery serial number.
-The number matches the serial number printed on the battery label. - Battery part number The battery part number. - Battery rated capacity Lists the rated capacity of the backup battery in mAh. - Battery decommission status Indicates if the battery is past its life span. - Battery Good The battery is in good health. - Decommissioned Battery The battery is past its useful life and should be replaced. - Base cumulative charge Cumulative charge using Zebra charging equipment only. - Battery present capacity Maximum amount of charge that could be pulled from the battery under the present discharge conditions if the battery were fully charged. - Battery health percentage With a range from 0 to 100, this is the ratio of "present_capacity" to "design_capacity" at a discharge rate of "design_capacity". - % decommission threshold The default % decommission threshold for a gifted battery as 80%. - Battery present charge Amount of usable charge remaining in the battery at present under the current discharge conditions. - Battery total cumulative charge The total accumulated charge in all chargers. - Battery time since first use The time passed since the battery was placed in a Zebra terminal for the first time. - Battery error status The error status of the battery. - App version The application version number.
+- Time until empty The amount of time until the battery is empty. - Advanced info Touch to view additional battery information. - Battery present status Indicates that the battery is present. - Battery level The battery charge level as a percentage of scale. - Battery scale The battery scale level used to determine battery level (100). - Battery voltage The current battery voltage in millivolts. - Battery temperature The current battery temperature in degrees Centigrade. - Battery technology The type of battery. - Battery current The average current into or out of the battery over the last second in mAh. - Battery manufacture date The date of manufacture. - Battery serial number The battery serial number.
+The number matches the serial number printed on the battery label. - Battery part number The battery part number. - Battery rated capacity Lists the rated capacity of the backup battery in mAh. - Battery decommission status Indicates if the battery is past its life span. - Battery Good The battery is in good health. - Decommissioned Battery The battery is past its useful life and should be replaced. - Base cumulative charge Cumulative charge using Zebra charging equipment only. - Battery present capacity Maximum amount of charge that could be pulled from the battery under the present discharge conditions if the battery were fully charged. - Battery health percentage With a range from 0 to 100, this is the ratio of "present_capacity" to "design_capacity" at a discharge rate of "design_capacity". - % decommission threshold The default % decommission threshold for a gifted battery as 80%. - Battery present charge Amount of usable charge remaining in the battery at present under the current discharge conditions. - Battery total cumulative charge The total accumulated charge in all chargers. - Battery time since first use The time passed since the battery was placed in a Zebra terminal for the first time. - Battery error status The error status of the battery. - Battery usage number The health of the battery as a result of charging and discharging.
+A high number indicates low battery health. - Usage decommission threshold When the Battery usage number is greater than or equal to the Usage decommission threshold, the battery is past its useful life and should be replaced. - App version The application version number.